carrieamy/docs/api-doc.md

 - `url` [ *str* ] **required** - url of the product page that contains the identifiable item.

-> `pid` does not have to be unique, however, if it is not when searching for those PID's the search result will provide multiple results.

 ##### Return Codes
 - **200** - Item was found on the system.
 - **201** - Item was not found but was scraped and added to the system with the help of the provided JSON encoded body parameters.